a Timing Chain

 bits out of the engine.

 There are some other chain bits and pieces available from such as for Mercedes cars, frankly it is not of much importance at this point....and I don't do this Mercedes stuff myself.
-I only mention it because some have done a chain job with these parts; where BMW only offered an endless chain.
+I only mention it because some have done a chain job with these parts; where BMW at that time only offered an endless chain.

 If the chain drive system becomes too loose it might flop around and eat away at the front main bearing housing, depositing aluminum metal flakes into your oil filter, not a good thing (but mostly not all that bad either) (you DO use large side-cutters, remove the filter end caps, and unroll the filter paper at each filter change, and fully inspect?).
 This happens more on the pre-1979 bikes with the duplex chain.A modest amount of chain slop is not really damaging, and you will hear the chain flopping around at idle rpm on a hot thoroughly warmed-up engine.